an-anurag/learn-python/README.md

         1. format()	Converts a value to a formatted representation
         1. input()	Reads input from the console
         1. open()	Opens a file and returns a file object

+            2. **Access modes**

+                1. <r>	It opens a file in read-only mode while the file offset stays at the root.
+                1. <rb>	It opens a file in (binary + read-only) modes.
+And the offset remains at the root level.
+                1. <r+>	It opens the file in both (read + write) modes while the file offset is again at the root level.
+                1. <rb+>	It opens the file in (read + write + binary) modes.
+The file offset is again at the root level.
+                1. <w>	It allows write-level access to a file.
+If the file already exists, then it’ll get overwritten.
+It’ll create a new file if the same doesn’t exist.
+                1. <wb>	Use it to open a file for writing in binary format.
+Same behavior as for write-only mode.
+                1. <w+>	It opens a file in both (read + write) modes.
+Same behavior as for write-only mode.
+                1. <wb+>	It opens a file in (read + write + binary) modes.
+Same behavior as for write-only mode.
+                1. <a>	It opens the file in append mode.
+The offset goes to the end of the file.
+If the file doesn’t exist, then it gets created.
+                1. <ab>	It opens a file in (append + binary) modes.
+Same behavior as for append mode.
+                1. <a+>	It opens a file in (append + read) modes.
+Same behavior as for append mode.
+                1. <ab+>	It opens a file in (append + read + binary) modes.
+Same behavior as for append mode.
+                1. 'x'	Creates a new file.
+If file already exists, the operation fails.
+                1. 't'	This is the default mode.
+It opens in text mode.
+                1. 'b'	This opens in binary mode.

+            3. **Methods**
+                1. close()	Close an open file.
+It has no effect if the file is already closed.
+                1. detach()	Separate the underlying binary buffer from the TextIOBase and return it.
+                1. fileno()	Return an integer number (file descriptor) of the file.
+                1. flush()	Flush the write buffer of the file stream.
+                1. isatty()	Return True if the file stream is interactive.
+                1. read(n)	Read atmost n characters form the file.
+Reads till end of file if it is negative or None.
+                1. readable()	Returns True if the file stream can be read from.
+                1. readline(n=-1)	Read and return one line from the file.
+Reads in at most n bytes if specified.
+                1. readlines(n=-1)	Read and return a list of lines from the file.
+Reads in at most n bytes/characters if specified.
+                1. seek(offset,from=SEEK_SET)	Change the file position to offset bytes, in reference to from (start, current, end).
+                1. seekable()	Returns True if the file stream supports random access.
+                1. tell()	Returns the current file location.
+                1. truncate(size=None)	Resize the file stream to size bytes.
+If size is not specified, resize to current location.
+                1. writable()	Returns True if the file stream can be written to.
+                1. write(s)	Write string s to the file and return the number of characters written.
+                1. writelines(lines)	Write a list of lines to the file.

-        1. print()	Prints to a text stream or the console
+        3. print()	Prints to a text stream or the console
-        1. Variables, References, and Scope
+        4. Variables, References, and Scope
-        1. Function	Description
+        5. Function	Description
-        1. dir()	Returns a list of names in current local scope or a list of object attributes
+        6. dir()	Returns a list of names in current local scope or a list of object attributes
-        1. globals()	Returns a dictionary representing the current global symbol table
+        7. globals()	Returns a dictionary representing the current global symbol table
-        1. id()	Returns the identity of an object
+        8. id()	Returns the identity of an object
-        1. locals()	Updates and returns a dictionary representing current local symbol table
+        9. locals()	Updates and returns a dictionary representing current local symbol table
-        1. vars()	Returns __dict__ attribute for a module, class, or object
+        10. vars()	Returns __dict__ attribute for a module, class, or object

     1. **Miscellaneous**
         1. callable()	Returns True if object appears callable